charity-g/CPSC304_project/README.md

 # For developers

-Run to run app in developer mode via local server.
+Run the following line in terminal to host app in developer mode via local server.
 This requires you to install yarn and vite.

 `yarn dev`